hyperledger/aries-rfcs/features/0211-route-coordination/README.md

 ## Prior art

 There was an Indy HIPE that never made it past the PR process that described a similar approach.
-That HIPE led to a partial implementaiton of this inside the Aries Cloudagent Python
+That HIPE led to a partial implementation of this inside the Aries Cloudagent Python